chef-cft/Habitat-workshop/README.md

 | s2d1 | Store 2 Device 1 |
 | s3d1 | Store 3 Device 1 |
 | s3d2 | Store 3 Device 1 |

+### Automate
+The automate server for the envoronment is accessible via a web browser at [hws-automate.chef-demo.com](hws-automate.chef-demo.com) and uses the default admin account with the password available via the slack channel.
+In addition this server also hosts the primary builder that is directly used at supervisors in store 1 and store 2 and that feeds the packages available in the remote builder used by store 3.